The Winnability of Klondike Solitaire and Many Other Patience Games: Proof of Correctness of Key Dominances

-We now have to consider if this change invalidates any remaining moves in $m_{i+2}, \ldots m_n$.
-To do this we create moves $m'_{i+2}, \ldots m'_j$ until we have identical layouts again in the original and new sequence of moves, after which we retain moves $m_{j+1} \ldots m_n$.
-Until then, we will maintain an invariant property, that the cards $T(m_i)$ and $T(m_{i+1})$ remain in the tableau, that the piles under those cards are swapped in the new sequence compared to the original, and that all other cards in the layout are identical.
+We now have to consider the remaining moves in $m_{i+2}, \ldots m_n$.
+We create moves $m'_{i+2}, \ldots m'_j$ until we have identical layouts again in the original and new sequence of moves, after which we retain moves $m_{j+1} \ldots m_n$.
+Until then, we will maintain an invariant property, that the cards $T(m_i)$ and $T(m_{i+1})$ (J$\diamondsuit$ and J$\heartsuit$ in our example) remain in the tableau, that at least one of them has a card built below it, that the piles under those cards are swapped in the new sequence compared to the original, and that all other cards in the layout are identical.
 This invariant certainly holds after the deletion of $m_i$ and the replacement of $m_{i+1}$ by $m'_{i+1}$.
-Now we assume the invariant is true up to move $m'_{k-1}$ and consider move $m_k$. \begin{itemize} \item If move $m_k$ is of $T(m_{i+1})$ to foundation, e.g. moves JD to foundation in our example, then it is not currently possible in the new sequence since the card is covered in the new sequence.
-By the invariant, the card $T(m_{i})$ must itself be clear (since the card $T(m_{i+1})$ was clear in the original).
-This means that we can now insert the move we originally deleted $m_i=[C(m_i),T(m_i)]$, since it is now a valid move under the restriction because $T(m_{i})$ is now buildable.
-Following that the move $m_k$ is valid and the positions are identical.
-So the final move sequence is
+Now we assume the invariant is true up to move $m'_{k-1}$ and consider move $m_k$.
+If this move does not involve either of the affected piles, then it necessarily retains the invariant, so we simply set $m'_k=m_k$.
+However, when the move does involve at least one of the affected piles, it must fall into one of the following five subcases.
+In the first three we have to adapt the sequence of moves to a new one to retain the invariant, with the last two being simpler.

-\item If move $m_k$ removes the last card underneath $T(m_i)$ and $T(m_{i+1})$, e.g. moves either 10C or 10S clearing JH or JD in our example, then we set $m'_k$ to the equivalent move.
-If the move is to the foundation, it must be legal, and this is the only possibility in the games we are considering.
-By the invariant the layouts are now identical so the final move sequence is
+\begin{enumerate}[label=(\alph*)] \item If move $m_k$ is of $C(m_i)$ to $T(m_{i+1})$ (e.g. of 10$\clubsuit$ to J$\diamondsuit$ in our example) then we simply delete the move completely.
+Because of the invariant the cards below $C(m_i)$ are already at the intended target location, so we need do nothing.
+Included in this sub-case is where move $m_{i+1}$ is an exact reverse of $m_i$ and both are deleted.
+In general, the final move sequence is

-\item If move $m_k$ is of $C(m_i)$ to $T(m_{i+1})$ (e.g. of 10C to JD in our example) then we simply delete the move completely.
-Because of the invariant the cards underneath $C(m_i)$ are already at the intended target location, so we need do nothing.
-So the final move sequence is
+\item If move $m_k$ is of $T(m_{i+1})$ to foundation \textit{[respectively $T(m_i)$]}, e.g. moves J$\diamondsuit$ to foundation in our example \textit{[respectively J\;$\heartsuit$]}, then it now has a card built below it (by the invariant) so the move is not currently possible.
+By the invariant, the card $T(m_{i})$ must itself be clear, since the card $T(m_{i+1})$ was clear in the original \textit{[respectively $T(m_{i+1})$ must be clear]}.
+This means that we can now insert the move $m_k'=[C(m_i),T(m_i)]$ immediately before $m_k$ \textit{[respectively set $m_k'=[C(m_{i+1}),T(m_{i+1})]$]}.
+The move $m_k'$ is legal by indistinguishability.
+It is a partial pile move where the immediately following move $m_k$ will be of the card above it to foundation, so $m_k'$ is a \compliant move.
+The move $m_k$ is now legal, positions are identical, and the new sequence contains one less \noncompliant move.
+The final move sequence is